maghoff/infix/README.md

 Compiling the expression ahead of time can be an impediment to readability.
-A compromise between the two strategies is the memoizing evaluator, which compiles any expressions ahead of caches them for reuse later:
+A compromise between the two strategies is the memoizing evaluator, which compiles any expressions and stores the result for reuse later:

     var evaluate = infix.memoizing.evaluatorFor(infix.nativeNumberProvider);